AlbertEMC2Stein/PINN/README.md

 We are going to use the [`venv`](https://docs.python.org/3/library/venv.html) package for creating a lightweight virtual environment.
 Create an empty virtualenv with:

 ```
+python -m venv myvenv     (Mac/Linux)
-python3 -m venv venv
+py -m venv myvenv         (Windows)
 ```

-Here, the second `venv` is the name of the virtual environment.
-You can replace it with any name of your choice with full path, e.g., use `~/Desktop/myenv` to create a virtualenv called `myenv` in the `Desktop` folder.
-If the command fails to run, you might need to install the `venv` package itself first using `pip3 install virtualenv`.
+Here, `myvenv` is the name of the virtual environment.
+You can replace it with any name of your choice with full path, e.g., use `~/Desktop/testing` to create a virtualenv called `testing` in the `Desktop` folder.
+If the command fails to run, you might need to install the `venv` package itself first using `pip install virtualenv` (Mac/Linux) or `py -m pip install virtualenv` (Windows).

-Once the virtual environment is created, activate it with:
+Once the virtual environment is created, activate it with

 ```
-source venv/bin/activate
+source path/myvenv/bin/activate     (Mac/Linux)
+path/myvenv/Scripts/activat         (Windows)
 ```

-where `venv` is the name of the virtualenv.
+where `path` is the path to the venv.
 Now, you can install and test the `PDESolver` package inside this environment.

 ### Install the `PDESolver` package